 So to help your brain chemicals with a dose of reality (I know, I know, that stage of a new love is sooo amazing and wonderful), you and your partner can take an online Hexaco personality test – one for yourself, and another with your partner in mind (Hexaco gives that option).

 For those of you who have been in a relationship for a long time, or married for many years, I recommend taking this test.
 It can open a new level of discussion between you and give you an opportunity to talk about things that may have fallen by the wayside as you’ve been busy working, raising a family, and so on.
-It will help you know if you’re still on the same page regarding honesty, humility and morality.

 The results will also show you where you are on each scale, and you can decide if you want to make any changes.
 For example, I am a strong introvert, so my sociable rating on the scale was on the lower side.
 If I want to change that, I have to get out with people more.